How to Add Google Analytics to Your WordPress Site

 ExactMetrics will then offer some recommended settings based on the website type you selected earlier.

 For instance, it will enable Events Tracking and Enhanced Link Attribution by default.
-And the plugin will automatically track some file type downloads by default.
-But you can add more file extensions for tracking.
+The plugin will also track common file type downloads by default.

 complete-the-setup-wizard

 If you scroll down, you’ll see more settings.
-These include Affiliate link tracking, which already has two paths set and you can add more to track affiliate links in WordPress.
+These include Affiliate link tracking, which already has two paths set, but you can add more to affiliate links to track in WordPress.

 EM Onboarding Tracking Options